Mysia14/cpnt270-a3/README.md

 # DSGN 270 Assignment 3 - Social Integration Proof-of-Concept

 ### :pushpin:Market and Problem definition
--  :camera: A Digital Influencer who wants show her photos from trips around the world to her new blog about traveling so she can get more visibility to get some  paid patership.
+-  :camera: A Digital Influencer who wants show her photos from trips around the world to her new blog about traveling so she can get more visibility to get some  paid patenership.
 (100-150 word summary of the market and problem that your social media integration solves).
 ###